HyperByteIndustries/Pixel-Paintballers/README.md

-# Pixel Paintballers
+# Pixel Paintballers (The Legacy Builds)
-Pixel Paintballers is a simple action shooter game currently in the final stages of development.
+Pixel Paintballers is a simple action shooter game which is about to undergo a complete re-write.
+You can find the active re-write [here](https://HyperByteIndustries.github.io/Pixel-Paintballers)

 ## Development
 ### Development staff